Scoliosis and Heredity

 Can Genetics Influence the Severity of Scoliosis?

 Yes, genetics can influence the severity of scoliosis.
 Studies indicate that certain genetic factors may determine the progression and severity of spinal curvature.
 However, scoliosis is a multifactorial condition, meaning that environmental and other non-genetic factors also play a role in its progression.
-For instance, environmental factors and scoliosis development can impact the severity of the condition in genetically predisposed individuals.
+For instance,

 Genetic Testing for Scoliosis